Chameleon-Coder/ruby-of-insanity/README.md

-# It just woke up like this!
+# Python Cringe(tm)
-It looks like you guys, apparently.
+It seems to say something about looking like you guys.